 Her Orana Chronicles series has already been met with acclaim via its first novel, Wanderer: Origin of the Nature Walker, which is available exclusively through Amazon.com.
 The second book in the Nature Walker trilogy, Tempest: Fall of the Nature Walker, was released in February of 2018 followed by Guardian: Rise of the Nature Walker in June of 2018.
+Coming soon, Ignite: Tales of the Forest War begins a new series that goes back hundreds of years before the events of the Nature Walker Trilogy to the Forest War, a pivotal point in the history of Orana.
 All of the Orana Chronicles are currently available to read for free via Kindle Unlimited.

 The Proud Racer series, her first series -published more than a decade ago – follows the lives of her ‘Proud Racers,’ her retired racing greyhounds, told in their own words.
-The first four books in the series are now available in one volume, with the fifth book, An American Greyhound in Yorkshire, available as a stand-alone novel.
+The first four books in the series (now out of print as stand-alone novels) are available in one volume, with the fifth (and final) book, An American Greyhound in Yorkshire, available as a stand-alone novel.

 The Clobberpaws series tells the tale of her Irish Wolfhound, Bryn (Our Bryndled Beastie, CGC), in Bryn’s own words.
-The second book in that series is due out around November of 2018, and will be her Nanowrimo 2018 project.
+The second book in that series is due out around fall of 2019 and will feature her terrier mix Willow and newest Clobberpaws, Ciaragh.
 All books in the Clobberpaws series are – and will in future be – available to read for free on Kindle Unlimited.